-- 1.1 By Notice of Appeal received on the 12th day of October 2017 the Appellant appealed against the determination of the Respondent pursuant to which the net annual value '(the NAV') of the above relevant Property was fixed in the sum of €58,800.00. - 1.2 The sole ground of appeal as set out in the Notice of Appeal is that the determination of the Property's value is not a determination that accords with that required to be achieved by section 19 (5) of the Valuation Act, 2015 as amended by the Valuation (Amendment) Act 2015 because it is - (i) excessive, and
+- 1.1 By Notice of Appeal received on the 12th day of October 2017 the Appellant appealed against the determination of the Respondent pursuant to which the net annual value '(the NAV') of the above relevant Property was fixed in the sum of €99,900.00. - 1.2 The sole ground of appeal as set out in the Notice of Appeal is that the determination of the Property's value is not a determination that accords with that required to be achieved by section 19 (5) of the Valuation Act, 2015 as amended by the Valuation (Amendment) Act 2015 because it is - (i) excessive, and

-- (ii) not in accordance with the definition of net annual value in section 48 of the Valuation Act, 2001 as amended or by reference to market evidence in accordance with section 19(5). - 1.3 It was stated in the Notice of Appeal that the Appellant considers that the valuation of the Property ought to have been determined in the sum of €44,000.00.
+- (ii) not in accordance with the definition of net annual value in section 48 of the Valuation Act, 2001 as amended and by reference to the values of comparable properties published on the valuation list in accordance with section 19(5) and by reference to the actual passing rent of the subject property and other market evidence. - 1.3 It was stated in the Notice of Appeal that the Appellant considers that the valuation of the Property ought to have been determined in the sum of €74,400.00.